ycherkes/AddClassFromClipboard/README.md

    - Parse the clipboard content.
    - Extract the class name.
    - Create a `.cs` file named after the class in the selected folder.
-4. If a valid class name cannot be extracted, no file will be created.
+4. No file will be created if a valid class name cannot be extracted.

 ---